nvenk/nvenk.github.io/src/html/project-content/kloa.md

 > __Sahil Anand__ - The Moderator and Client Relationships

-Each of us got a chance to moderate atleast two sessions, with Sahil moderating the remaining tests.
+Each of us got a chance to moderate at least two sessions, with Sahil moderating the remaining tests.
 We ensured that all members of the team were present for each test, and both members who were not moderating were taking notes to be sure that we covered everything.